The Semiconductor Diode

 Principle of operation of a diode

-Likewise the holes in the material P are pushed, with a negative voltage, to the N side material and the holes run through the N material.
+Likewise the holes in the P material are pushed, with a negative voltage, to the N material side.
+Then the holes run through the N material.

-On the opposite side, when a positive voltage is applied to the N side and a negative to the P side, the electrons in the N side are pushed to the N side and the holes of the P side are pushed to the P side.
-In this case the electrons in the semiconductor don’t move and the electric current doesn´t run.
+– When a positive voltage is applied to the N-layer and a negative to the P-layer, the electrons in the P-layer are pushed to the N-layer and the holes of the N layer are pushed to the P layer.
+In this case the electrons in the semiconductor don’t move and the electric current doesn´t flow.

-Note: The operation mentioned before refers to the ideal diode, meaning that we take the diode like a perfect element.
+Note: The operation mentioned before refers to the ideal diode, meaning that we take the diode like a perfect component.

 Semiconductor diode applications